 One of the main findings of this study is the confirmation that teachers' motivation had an impact on pupils' academic performance.
-The findings of teachers remuneration impacting on their performance agree with those of Githua and Mwangi (2003) in Kenya, Afrassa (2002) in Ethiopia and other parts of Africa(Kogolla, Kisaka, & Waititu, 2004) findinas reported in other studies(Koller, similar were also Schnabel, 2001).
-These findings, however, contradict those of Hanna (2003), Boaler (1997) and Vale, Forgasz, & Horne(2004).
-It seems that the western world has usefully tackled the problem of teachers remuneration while the developing countries still remains to be done.
+The findings of teachers remuneration impacting on their performance agree with those of Githua and Mwangi (2003) in Kenya, Afrassa (2002) in Ethiopia and other parts of Africa (Kogolla, Kisaka, & Waititu, 2004)

-Another finding of the study is that there was a relationship between motivation and teachers performance.
+Another finding of the study is that there was a relationship between motivation and teachers' performance.
 According to Shiundu & Omulando (1992), mostly young and better-trained teachers opt for better paying jobs elsewhere and hence the best of their effort cannot be realized in the education sector.
-They state that, wastage as experienced in most developing countries results from the fact that teaching is taken as a bridging occupation into which people go prior to settling down to more a lucrative and satisfying job.
-Many trainees in colleges are there because it was the only alternative to staying unemployed.
-Universally, causes seemingly leading to high attrition rates, especially in developing countries are poor pay, poor prospects, and poor professional environment (p.
-237-238).